 Part of the discussion when developing the right of first refusal should include specifics and exceptions for the sake of clarity.
 While it may be the right fit in some situations, in others, it may make already tense or difficult circumstances even worse.

-If the Parents have Bad Communication Skills: If you and your ex can get along like grownups and be amicable, this may work well.
-If not, problems may arise.
+Bad Communication Skills: If you and your ex can get along and be amicable, this may work well.
+If not, problems often arise.
 This scenario takes two sides willing and able to communicate at the very least on a functional level.
 But if all you do is fight, such contact may wind up one more thing to fight about and exacerbate an already tense relationship.
 Cooperation and flexibility are key.

 Overreliance: If one parent comes to rely too heavily on the other, it can also lead to tension.
-You may want to spend as much time with your kids as possible, but it may not always be feasible.
+You may want to spend as much time with your kids as possible, but that isn’t always feasible.
 The custodial parent may come to rely on this setup, to assume the other will immediately drop everything.
 No one wants to feel they’re being taken advantage of.

 Inconsistency: Right of first refusal can be a useful parenting tool for both parties.
 But haphazard, inconsistent use can increase tension, friction, and bitterness.
 If the non-custodial parent can’t cover child care, it’s still up to the primary guardian to figure something out.

-Supervised Visitation: In cases where one parent’s time with the child is restricted to supervised visitation, right of first refusal may run counter to the minor’s best interest.
-It may also prove to be impractical.
+Supervised Visitation: In cases where one parent’s time with the child is restricted to supervised visitation, the right of first refusal may run counter to the minor’s best interest.
+It may also prove impractical.

-Distance: Practicality issues may also crop up when the parents live a great distance from one another.
+Distance: Practicality issues also crop up when the parents live a great distance from one another.
 Depending on where you live, crisscrossing town, fighting traffic may consume huge amounts of time.
-For some, this may be workable, but for others, it is far less pragmatic.
+For some, this may be workable, but for others, it’s far less pragmatic.

 Domestic Violence: If there is a history of domestic violence between the two parties, the right of first refusal may cause more harm than good.
 Again, this requires cooperation and communication between parents to work.

 The right of first refusal is a complex, intricate provision in a child custody agreement.
-It can be a valuable, useful tool in certain situations, but it can do more harm than good in others.
+It can be a valuable, useful tool in certain situations.
+But it can also do more harm than good in others.
 Before heading down this path, it’s important to consider all the possible angles.

 Especially as this is a contractual arrangement and a breach can carry significant penalties.
-In the end, you have to determine whether or not this is truly beneficial to you and your children.
+In the end, you have to determine whether or not this is truly beneficial to you and your kids.